The National Endurance Group - Athletics Ireland

 Tier 1:

 3 x fully funded camps per year.
-For 2025 these are proposed to be:
+For 2025 these were proposed to be:

 • April-May Font Romeu